7 tips for reducing your auto insurance premium

 1. Keep a good driving record

-It’s more than just a cliché – not only is being a careful driver the best way to avoid an accident, if distracted, you can compromise safety resulting in fines, loss of demerit points, and higher auto insurance premiums.
+It’s more than just a cliché – not only is being a careful driver the best way to avoid an accident.
+Distracted driving can compromise your safety and other people’s.
+You could get a fine, lose demerit points and end up paying a higher auto insurance premium.

-Staying claims and conviction free is key to keeping your auto insurance premiums as low as possible.
+Avoiding claims and conviction is key to keeping your auto insurance premiums as low as possible.

 2. Adjust coverage on older vehicles

 The older the car, the lower the insurance premium.
-If it’s not worth repairing, consider removing collision and upset from your vehicle.
+If it’s not worth repairing, consider removing collision and upset from your car.

 3. Choose a vehicle that is less likely to be stolen

 If you’re looking to buy a new vehicle, remember that certain models are stolen a lot more than others.
 So when you’ve narrowed it down to a few models, you can go to our website and quickly compare insurance premiums for different vehicles to see which vehicle is cheaper to insure.
 The answer could help you make your final decision.
 And you could do it anywhere anytime if you are insured with us with our Online Services.

 4. Insure all your vehicles with the same company